dfdx2/100-days-of-code/r1-log.md

 ### R1D84
 Did 2 LeetCode problems and continued working thru the programming exercises in Data Structures & Algorithms in Java.

+### R1D85
+Did programming exercises in Data Structures & Algorithms in Java and 2 LeetCode and 1 CodeWars problem.